The Complete Guide To Facial Skin Laxity & Loose Skin

 - Hydrogenated cooking oils

->

-> Over time, exposure to substances that contain or increase production of free radicals can cause your skin to be less healthy, and begin to loosen and droop.
+Over time, exposure to substances that contain or increase the production of free radicals can cause your skin to be less healthy, and begin to loosen and droop.
 This happens in part because of damage to the proteins that hold the skin firmly to the muscles, tendons, fatty tissue, and other structural components that surround it.

->

-> Loose skin on the body and face is also common in those who lose significant amounts of weight.
+Loose skin on the body and face are also common in those who lose significant amounts of weight.
 Repetitive facial movements, chronic unmanaged stress, the effects of gravity, and even the position that a person sleeps in can also contribute to facial skin laxity.

->

-> Skin Laxity, Elastin, and Collagen
+Skin Laxity, Elastin, and Collagen

 The main cause of facial skin laxity is aging.
 As we age, levels of two very important connective proteins diminish.
 These are collagen, which is the most abundant protein in all animals, and elastin, which helps the skin snap back into its original position after being stretched.

 Young skin tissue has plentiful amounts of both collagen and elastin.
 However, with age and exposure to sunshine, levels of both tend to drop off significantly.

 Many skin creams and other products claim to contain collagen fiber, however, in many of these, the molecules are too large to be effectively taken in through the surface of the skin.